Logo Erasmus+

 The grants are awarded subject to budget availability.
 There is no legal entitlement to the grant.

-Please note that only students participating in a BIP in which the TU Wine is one of the three coordinating universities can receive a grant.
+Please note that only students participating in a BIP in which the TU Wien is one of the three coordinating universities can receive a grant.
 Should you wish to participate in a BIP in which TU Wien is not involved in the organisation, you will receive a so-called zero grant agreement.
 This means you will not receive any financial support, but the mobility must be included in your Erasmus+ stay abroad quota (12 months per study cycle).

 BIP - travel allowance